 A friend of mine sent me this meme:

 Don’t get me wrong, I love seeing an outpouring of love during Pride month.
 New Orleans is a little different than most cities.
 Here, rainbow flags stay up year round.
 But when brands or businesses take their mainstream marketing, and then just slap a rainbow on it and call it a day, they're not being authentic.
-This kind of marketing tactic makes me wonder: Are they doing it out of support for the community or just looking for anything that will bring them that coveted “pink dollar”?
+This kind of rainbow marketing tactic makes me wonder: Are they doing it out of support for the community or just looking for anything that will bring them that coveted “pink dollar”?

 Trust me, I get it, it can be confusing for businesses, especially small businesses, to know how to navigate these waters.
-So, let me give you a few pointers to make your LGBT marketing more authentic.
+So, let me give you a few pointers to make your LGBTQ marketing more authentic.

 3 Ways To NOT Just Slap A Rainbow On It: